How SAFEs Convert: An Interactive Guide for Founders

 How does a discount-only SAFE compare to a capped SAFE?
 The difference can be dramatic depending on your Series A valuation.

-The cap provides significantly better terms in this high-valuation scenario.
+The cap provides significantly better terms to the SAFE investor in this high-valuation scenario.

 | Metric | 20% Discount (no cap) | $5M Cap (no discount) | Difference |